WKYU-TV: WKU sports broadcasts

-WKYU-TV occasionally airs Western Kentucky Hilltoppers football and men's and women's basketball games that do not appear on regional or national commercial sports networks.
-The games are broadcast under a banner called "Hilltopper Sports Satellite Network," for which WKYU-TV is the flagship station.
+Since 1990, WKYU-TV occasionally airs Western Kentucky Hilltoppers football and men's and women's basketball games that do not appear on regional or national commercial sports networks; some game broadcasts were broadcast on a tape-delayed basis in the station's early years.
+Since 2000, the games are broadcast under a banner called "Hilltopper Sports Satellite Network," for which WKYU-TV is the flagship station.
 Select WKU men's basketball games on WKYU-TV under that branding were previously simulcast on Fox College Sports, with the audio from the Hilltopper IMG Sports Network.
 As of 2018, these broadcasts were moved from Fox College Sports to Facebook Live (for exhibitions) and ESPN+.
-Some of WKU's games may be shown via Sinclair Broadcast Group-operated Stadium's Conference USA syndication package beginning in fall 2014 (when Stadium was known as American Sports Network); hence, WKYU-TV serves as a part-time affiliate of Stadium since Bowling Green has no television station owned by Sinclair.
+Some of WKU's games may be shown via Sinclair Broadcast Group-operated Stadium's Conference USA syndication package beginning in fall 2014 (when Stadium was known as American Sports Network); hence, WKYU-TV served as a part-time affiliate of Stadium (since Bowling Green has no television station owned by Sinclair) until it was discontinued in 2023.
 This often takes the form of preempting regular programming to carry the Stadium linear signal for the duration of the event.